-The more I drink, the more fat will I melt.
-I should drink it after every burger, pizza or pastry I eat.
+The more I drink, the more fat I will melt.
+I should drink it after every burger, pizza, or pastry I eat.

 #Myth 4- Black Tea Has More Caffeine.

 Black Tea or Adarak Chai is a villain for my weight loss.
 I should quote every possible fault with Black Tea and Adarak Chai (I will drink many cups of them on my cheat day as it’s my favorite).
-Definitely caffeine content in them must be higher than my fat buster green tea.
+Definitely, the caffeine content in them must be higher than my fat buster green tea.